rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/migrating-images.md

 Images can accumulate in both storage drivers through several paths:

-1. **Upgrading Rancher Desktop on Windows**: In version 1.21, a bug switched all Windows moby users with existing images to the containerd snapshotter.
+1. **Upgrading Rancher Desktop on Windows**
+   In version 1.21, a bug switched all Windows moby users with existing images to the containerd snapshotter.
 Those images became inaccessible.

-2. **Enabling WebAssembly support**: Enabling WebAssembly switches to the containerd snapshotter.
+2. **Enabling WebAssembly support**
+   Enabling WebAssembly switches to the containerd snapshotter.
 Existing images in the classic storage driver become inaccessible.

 ## Detecting Hidden Images

 Rancher Desktop includes a diagnostic check that detects images in an inactive storage driver.
-View diagnostics in the **Troubleshooting** tab to see whether images exist in both storage locations or only in the inactive driver.
+View the [**Diagnostics**](../ui/diagnostics) tab to see whether images exist in both storage locations or only in the inactive driver.

 ## Switching Between Storage Drivers